p1y2z3/SDAP/README.md

 ## Acknowledgment
 The codes are based on [AP-BSN](https://github.com/wooseoklee4/AP-BSN) and [Neighbor2Neighbor](https://github.com/TaoHuang2018/Neighbor2Neighbor).
-Thanks for their awesome works
+Thanks for their awesome works.